This page is referenced by:

 Forum Discussion Instructions

-DescriptionSakai places you in a group of approximately 10 students.
+Brightspace places you in a group of approximately 15-20 students.
 This will be your discussion group for the entire year.

-Each week, everyone is expected to contribute to the discussion.
-Remember that you have a limited time to complete your discussion contribution in the week’s “Forum”.
+Each week, everyone is expected to contribute to the discussion in their Forum.
+Remember that you have a limited time to complete your discussion contribution in the week’s Forum.
 If you do not post within the time allotted, you will not get credit for that week.
-Unless otherwise noted, each week’s Forum will open on Wednesday and close at the very end of the day the following Tuesday.
-Plan to post early in each Forum so that you and others in your group can develop a rich discussion online.
+Unless otherwise noted, each week’s Forum will open on Monday morning and close at the very end of the day on the Friday of that week.
+Plan to post at least once early in each Forum so that you and others in your group can develop a rich discussion online.
 You’ll all learn more this way!

 Be sure to post on time so that others have time to read, think and respond.

-- agree or disagree with their interpretation of evidence,
+- agree or disagree with their interpretation of evidence -- but ALSO provide further reasons for your response;

-- challenge them to provide more examples / take their thoughts further.
+- challenge them in a friendly way to provide more examples / take their thoughts further.

-Forum AssessmentYou are required to post each week.
+Forum AssessmentYou are required to post each week -- minimally twice each week for the best Forum contributions and therefore the best grades.
 Some weeks have more activities than others, but they are all listed on the module page and in the Course Schedule so you will have plenty of time to prepare yourself for all activities.

-Hence, your discussion/participation grades will be determined on the basis of not just regular posts in the weekly discussion activities but by creating engaging, thought-provoking commentary and responses to questions that we provide, as well as by initiating new discussion threads that show creative and critical engagement with the topics.
+Because student contributions are so important for the course, your Forum engagement grades will be determined on the basis of not just regular posts in the weekly discussion activities but by creating engaging, thought-provoking commentary and responses to questions that we provide, as well as by initiating new discussion threads that show creative and critical engagement with the topics.

-- 3 - Thoughtful, timely and excellent contributions that stimulate discussion and provide insightful comments with solid grounding in the sources and other students’ comments for the week.
+- A - Thoughtful, timely and excellent contributions (at least two each week, with one of these usually in the first half of the week) that stimulate discussion and provide insightful comments with solid grounding in the sources and other students’ comments for the week.

-- 2 - Effective contributions that invite comment and demonstrate some knowledge of the sources and other students’ comments.
+- B or C - Effective contributions that invite comment and demonstrate some knowledge of the sources and other students’ comments.
+Again, most students who receive grades in the B range will post twice a week.
 (These are clearly on the right path, but could still be improved.)

 Late Submission Policy:

-Unless otherwise outlined, the penalties for late submission of assigned coursework (e.g., transcription assignment, Voyant assignment, major paper, and final exam) are 10% of the assignment grade for the first day late and 5% per day thereafter, unless accompanied by medical documentation, or documentation of other serious reasons.
+Unless otherwise outlined, the penalties for late submission of assigned coursework are 10% of the assignment grade for the first day late and 5% per day thereafter, unless accompanied by medical documentation, or documentation of other serious reasons.
 See Medical Exemption Policy and the medical health certificate at

 Relationship between regular online participation and grades: